 Let’s take a look at some of the most common council compensation claims below:

-- Injuries due to poor maintenance – This could be anything from burns due to faulty pipes at council premises to head injuries because of a piece of school playground equipment breaking.
+- Injuries due to poor maintenance – This could be anything from burns due to faulty pipes at council premises to a head injury because of a piece of school playground equipment breaking.

 - Car accidents – When the council is responsible, this is usually due to traffic light malfunctions or potholes.